FreeRTOS/FreeRTOS-SMP-Demos/SMP.md

     /* Here is a hypothetical scenario, just for the example.
 Assume that we
      * have 2 cores - Core 0 and core 1.
 We want to pin the application task to
-     * the core different than the networking task to ensure that the
+     * the core that is not the networking task core to ensure that the
      * application task does not interfere with networking. */ if( ( uxNetworkingCoreAffinityMask & ( 1 << 0 ) ) != 0 )
     {